Code-Institute-Submissions/mikey17-Munster-RFC-MS1/README.md

 ## **Credits**

-- Thomondpark.ie for my background image used throughout the site.
+- Thomondpark.ie for my background image used on my home page.
 - Pinterest.ie for my logo used on my navbar.
 - Bootstrap4.com for my nav and code throughout the project.
 - Googlefonts.com for the font I used in the site.
 - Fontawesome.com for the icons in my footer.
+- Stackoverflow.com
+- w3cschool.com
+- csstricks.com

 ## **Acknowledgements**